 The International House was in need of a redesign and hosting for their website.
 Using a customized Bootstrap 4 theme and the October CMS, I created a platform for them to communicate with donors and volunteers.
 It was important that the project be mobile-ready, include new features like promo videos, slideshows, galleries, and a blog, all while still supporting everything from the old site.Read More

 Who doesn't love pinball?
 As a part of my final project for my Object fabrication class, the challenge was to create something that both displays proficiency with Arduino and showcases a variety of fabrication methods.
-My and my partner Gregorio created this pinball machine from scratch.
+My partner Gregorio and I created this pinball machine from scratch.
 I contributed the majority of the fabrication and game design, while Gregorio led the Arduino development and testing.Read More

 As part of my Music Technology Wellness course, I created a haptic metronome that helps new learners and experienced musicians keep in step with the beat.
 The project involved creating and fabricating the device using wood materials, an Arduino controller, and a haptic motor.
 Plans for possible expansion of this project include syncing up multiple units to keep a band on track, and creating a controller to allow a bandmember to set the tempo for the whole group.Read More